bonnysid/codewars/README.md

 # CODEWARS

-Here you can see some of the solutions to the tasks of Codewars.
+You can see some solutions to Codewars problems here.

+My account on Codewars: https://www.codewars.com/users/bonnysid